-Since the successful completion of her pupillage in 2016, Ashleigh Metcalfe has developed a strong criminal law practice that belies her level of Call.
-She has experience in both defending and prosecuting trials in the Crown, Magistrates and Youth Court.
+Since joining Circuit in 2016, Ashleigh Metcalfe has developed a strong criminal law practice that belies her level of Call.
+She has experience in both defending and prosecuting trials predominantly in the Crown Court, Magistrates and Youth Court.
 Ashleigh is routinely instructed to represent defendants who are facing increasingly serious allegations.
 She is also accustomed to dealing with young and vulnerable clients having experience in cross-examining witnesses as young as five years old.

 Ashleigh has been described as a tenacious barrister who is meticulous in her preparation and presentation of cases.
 She prides herself on her approachability for both lay and professional clients and maintains her down-to-earth attitude when giving sound legal advice.